Hillary Clinton says Trump will 'wholesale fire people' after midterm elections

 "The president is close to being uncontrollable," she continued.

-In the wide-ranging interview, Clinton also discussed the recent controvery surrounding Supreme Court nominee Brett Kavanaugh.
+In the wide-ranging interview, Clinton also discussed the recent controversy surrounding Supreme Court nominee Brett Kavanaugh.
 Clinton claimed it was "a reasonable request" to have the FBI reopen an investigation into the nominee amid accusations of sexual assault against him.

 Her remarks come after Christine Blasey Ford, a professor who claimed Kavanaugh sexually assaulted her several decades ago, demanded that a "full investigation" be conducted by the FBI before she takes part in a congressional hearing.

-Clinton said that Ford's "reasonable request" could be addressed quickly by the White House.
+Clinton said that Ford's "reasonable request" could be addressed "quickly" by the White House.

 "I think that’s a reasonable request," Clinton said.
-"The White House could answer it very quickly by asking the FBI to reopen its background check and to take into account the accusation thats been made and to gather the evidence about what can be known.
+"The White House could answer it very quickly by asking the FBI to reopen its background check and to take into account the accusation that's been made and to gather the evidence about what can be known.
 So far, they haven't done that."

 Ford alleged that Kavanaugh forced himself onto her and covered her mouth in the 1980s, when Kavanaugh was 17 and she was 15.